 Vegetable gardeners can't claim to be truly Southern unless they've grown okra.
 Native to tropical Asia, this vegetable (known botanically as Abelmoschus esculentus) arrived aboard slave ships from Africa in the 1600s and quickly became a regional staple.
-It's a large, erect, bushy plant to 6 ft. or taller, with big, bold, deeply lobed leaves.
+It's a large, erect, bushy plant to 6 feet or taller, with big, bold, deeply lobed leaves.
 The edible seedpods are produced in leaf joints and can be pickled, fried in batter, or used in stews, gumbos, and soups.

 Allow 48 to 60 days from planting to harvest.
-Developing pods grow quickly, as much as an inch per day in hot weather; begin harvesting them when they are 24 in. long, and be sure to pick every couple of days (plants stop producing if pods are left to mature fully).
-Pods longer than 4 in. are typically too tough to eat.
+Developing pods grow quickly, as much as an inch per day in hot weather; begin harvesting them when they are 24 inches long, and be sure to pick every couple of days (plants stop producing if pods are left to mature fully).
+Pods longer than 4 inches are typically too tough to eat.
 Use a sharp knife or pruners to remove the pods from the stemsand wear gloves, since okra pods are usually prickly.

 For small gardens, try a dwarf form that reaches only 34 feet tall, such as 'Annie Oakley II' (48 days), 'Baby Bubba' (53 days), 'Cajun Delight' (50 days), or 'Lee' (50 days).
 Despite their smaller size, these are heavy producers.
 'Clemson Spineless' (56 days), the old standby, grows 56 feet tall; its pods lack prickles.